 Armonia Antiqua has launched an editorial project focused on the figure of Johann Joachim Quantz (1697-1773) in view of the celebrations of the 250th anniversary of the death of the composer and flutist, an eminent figure in the European music scene of the late Baroque.

-1. over 180 Sonatas for solo flute and continuo and about 45 others attributed to him;
+1. more than 180 Sonatas for solo flute and continuo and about 45 others attributed to him;

-2. about 50 triosonatas for two solo instruments (flutes, violins, etc.) and continuo;
+2. more than 50 triosonatas for two solo instruments (flutes, violins, etc.) and continuo;

-3. over 40 solos, duets and trios for flute without bass;
+3. more than 40 solos, duets and trios for flute without bass;

 4. 6 quartets (quatuor) for flute, violin, viola and bass;

-5. over 280 concertos for flute and string orchestra;
+5. about 300 concertos for flute and string orchestra;

-6. about ten concertos for 2 flutes and orchestra;
+6. about ten concertos for many instruments and string orchestra;

 7. various works for voice, instruments and continuo.